Fariba-Kamani/online-bank-account-system/README.md

 * To have secure, fast, and reliable login process
 * To have access to their accounts 24/7
 * To have access to smooth navigation, clear instructions and feedbacks while using their online bank account
-* To be able to view balance, transactions history and perform transactions (deposit, withdraw and transfer)
+* To be able to view balance, transaction history and perform transactions (deposit, withdraw and transfer)
 * Ensure sensitive information (personal ID, PIN, account details) is protected.
 * Instant confirmation of transactions or other actions done.

 ### Site owner goals

-* To reduce the workload by automating tasks and actions that do not require personal involvement.
+* To reduce the workload by automating tasks and actions that do not require personnel involvement.
 * To keep their customers more satisfied by speeding up tasks and procedures that can be performed independently and without the involvement of personnel.
 * To handle issues if the user enters unauthorized inputs or attempts to perform unauthorized transactions.
 * To ensure the platform is secure and reliable by protecting clients' sensitive information.